 How do I contact support?

-If we’re missing something here in the FAQ, please use this form to report it -- we’ll do our best to respond to you in a timely manner.
+If we’re missing something here in the FAQ, please feel free to contact us at firstname.lastname@example.org -- we’ll do our best to respond to you in a timely manner.

 What is the Draft Simulator?